All Episodes

 She was the landlady.
 The landlord is like, hey, you

-could stay at my place.
-Yeah, basically.
+could stay at my place, yeah.
+Basically.

-That's crazy.
+That's great.
 So.

 It's a nice room.
-Yeah, sometimes people rent out
+Yeah, sometimes.

-rooms in their house.
-Yeah, yeah, Airbnb.
+People rent out rooms in their house.

 Yeah, this was in Springfield, OR, which is where The Simpsons

 is based.
-Oh, no, yeah, I don't know.
+Oh, no, yeah, I don't know what

+Colorado.
 Oregon.

 Oregon.

-I didn't think that was the one.That's where Matt Granny's from.
+I didn't think that was the.

-For a long time.
+Park.
 Yes, yes, that's South Park.

 South Park, Yeah.
 So when they actually pulled the